 Tools for email marketing:

-Each of these tools offers tips on the how, when and why of email marketing.
-Through it all, keep this one rule of thumb in mind: There is no substitute for great content that solves a problem fast and efficiently.
+Each one of these tools offers tips on the how, when and why of email marketing.